 Under Florida annulment law, once a marriage is legally formed it can only be terminated by death or court order.
 The court can terminate the marriage by issuing either a dissolution of marriage (divorce) or by annulment in Florida.
 For cases granting an annulment in Florida, the court declares that the marriage never legally existed, and the parties return to the status they were before the marriage.
 Unlike a divorce, there is no property division or alimony in an annulment in Florida.
 A divorce is more common because an annulment can only be granted in limited circumstances.
 Further, an annulment has a higher burden of proof and the party seeking the annulment has the burden of proving the grounds for the annulment.
-For more information on the differences between a divorce and annulment in Florida contact a divorce lawyer in Tampa for legal counsel.
+For more information on the differences between a divorce and annulment in Florida contact a divorce lawyer in Tampa.

 In order to have a marriage annulled in Florida it must be either void or voidable.
 A void marriage never existed in the eyes of the law.
 On the other hand, a voidable marriage remains in effect until it is annulled.
 Under Florida law, only marriages which involve bigamy, incest or parties of the same sex are void.
 Conversely, a marriage is voidable if it was obtained by fraud, duress or temporary insanity.